auth0/docs/articles/migrations/guides/unpaginated-api2-requests.md

 | `page` | Integer | Page index of the results to return.
 First page is 0.
 If `page` is not specified, it will default to 0.  |
 | `per_page` | Integer | Number of results per page.
 Paging is disabled if the parameter is not sent. `per_page` has a maximum value of 100. |

 2. Confirm that you are no longer seeing deprecation notices in your tenant logs.
 Check if a request returned more than 50 items.
 Look at the `details.size_exceeded` field and check if it’s `true`.
     - Use the following log query to return all calls without pagination options with more than 1 result: `type:depnote AND description:*Unpaginated*`
     - Use the following log query to return all calls without pagination options with more than 50 results: `type:depnote AND description:*Unpaginated* AND details.size_exceeded:true`

     To identify the application making request, logs will include the `client_id` used to make the request.
 You can also find the endpoint being used in the logs `details.path` field.

 3. Disable Management API Unpaginated Requests for your tenant.
 Go to [**Dashboard > Tenant Settings > Advanced > Migration**](${manage_url}/#/tenant/advanced).
 This will simulate the expected behavior after the End of Life date, causing calls to affected endpoints to return up to 50 results.

   You will be able to re-enable unpaginated requests any time before the End of Life date.

+## Auth0 Extensions

+Previous versions of [Auth0 Extensions](/extensions) and Custom Extensions may need to be updated to their latest versions to make sure they are only performing paginated queries.

+If your tenant logs shows deprecation notices for clients with an ID matching an extension URL, it means you will need to update that extension.

+To do so, go to [**Dashboard > Extensions**](${manage_url}/#/extensions), select Installed Extensions, and click on the extension's Update link if present.